rucio/documentation/docs/developer/type_annotation_guide.md

     - The db module is used as a dependency of core.
 While we need the types, we use very little functions out of it.
 We might activate support later, however we want to focus on core right now.
+- `lib/rucio/core/oidc.py`
+    - `pyjwkest` is no longer maintained and needs to be replaced, and some functions are planned to be removed in the future.
+      It is best to skip this file for now.

 ### Dependencies